anchetaWern/yellowpill/README.md

 - Visualization on which tables are connected and which fields connects the tables
 - Dropping database
 - Transferring current fields from current table to another
+- Populating the database with values
+- When selecting from multiple tables put an alias for fields with the same name (tablename + fieldname)
+- Adding functions like COUNT and MD5 in queries